What does your child learn at school each day? Find information about our curriculum subjects here.

 From years 1 – 6 children study the National Curriculum and the Kent Agreed Syllabus for Religious Education.

 Across the all year groups, the curriculum is carefully planned into cross-curricular ‘units’ ensuring that all the key objectives, knowledge, skills and understanding contained in the Early Years Foundation Stage Curriculum, National Curriculum and Kent Agreed Syllabus for RE are covered and that learning is progressive.
-At Preston Primary School the units are implemented on a two-year rolling programme due to the mixed year group classes.
-Each unit has a starting point enabling an enquiry based approach that gives purpose to the learning for the pupils.
+Each unit has a starting point enabling an inquiry based approach that gives purpose to the learning for the pupils.
 Opportunities for children to apply their skills across the different areas of the curriculum are central to our philosophy.
 We strongly believe that children learn best by engaging in first-hand experiences and as such there is a strong practical element to our curriculum with appropriate educational visits and workshops in order to promote a love of learning in every pupil, a desire to explore and investigate and the time to have fun.
 This means that children will not always complete a piece of recorded/written work.
 Evidence of children’s learning may also be seen in photographs, film, saved computing work, class books, display, teacher records, annotated plans etc. Children are regularly encouraged to reflect upon their learning and this may be seen at the end of a lesson, a week, a term or a unit of work.

 The following skills have been deemed ‘key skills’ in the revised National Curriculum: